College Awards 2025

 Awards 2025

-Proudly delivered by CDN and supported by Title Sponsor SQA, the Awards celebrate the talent, skills, and achievements of colleges, their staff, and learners.
-They shine a spotlight on the innovation and excellence happening across Scotland’s college sector.
+The Awards celebrate the talent, skills, and achievements of colleges, staff, and learners, shining a spotlight on the innovation and excellence happening across Scotland’s college sector.

 Changemakers Award